-The Hudson School 2016-17 SPRING After School Activities Program begins on Monday, January 23.
+The Hudson School FALL 2018-2019 After School Activities Program begins on Monday, October 1st.
 Below, you will find the brochure detailing the choices for this semester’s activities, which include many popular favorites and some exciting new selections.

 The Hudson School’s athletic program affords all interested students at a variety of skill levels the opportunity to participate on teams or for recreation.
 Students’ interests guide the process of selecting athletic options each year, from among such sports as basketball, bowling, fencing, soccer, swimming, tennis, and track and field.